bgauslin/eleventy/src/content/index.md

   <details>
     <summary>Projects</summary>

-    Photos, sketches, and drawings of architectural projects alongside web apps made with Web Components and TypeScript (in no particular order).
+    A selection of apps made with Web Components alongside photos, sketches, and drawings of a few of my architectural projects.

     {% include 'projects.njk' %}